EmirhanNadirKaraman/nlp-histo-thesis/docs/REPRODUCE.md

 OK: schema is present and valid (21 tables).
 ```

 The `Note:` line is expected, not a warning.
-The dump carries `alembic_version` — a
+Your database physically holds **22** tables,
+but `db check` reports **21** because it validates only the tables the ORM defines
+(`Base.metadata`).
+The 22nd, `alembic_version`, is Alembic's migration-bookkeeping table —
+a single row recording the schema's migration revision.
+The dump carries it, but it is not
-migration bookkeeping table that is not one of the ORM's 21 — so `db check` reports it and
-leaves it alone.
-21 tables is the correct count.
+one of the ORM's 21, so `db check` lists it as an untouched "extra" and leaves it alone.
+21
+is the correct count — if this line ever read **22**, it would mean `alembic_version` had
+been wrongly added to the models.

 **Read the `Target:` line.** It is the database the project actually resolved — not the one
 you meant.
 If it names something unexpected, go back to Step 10.
 This is also the first